RhineGST/FICTION-ZJU-Groupsite-Source/content/publication/GAN-ATVA2015/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['2']
+publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: '*IEEE Transactions on Automatic Control*, 63(7)'
+publication: '*ATVA 2015*'
-publication_short: '*IEEE Trans.
-Automat.
-Contr.*'
+publication_short: '*ATVA 2015*'

 abstract: "The reachability problem is one of the most important issues in the verification of hybrid systems.
-But unfortunately the reachable sets for most of hybrid systems are not computable.
-In the literature, only some special families of linear vector fields are proved with decidable reachability problem, let alone nonlinear ones.
-In this paper, we investigate the reachability problem of nonlinear vector fields by identifying three families of nonlinear vector fields with solvability and prove that their reachability problems are decidable.
-An $n$-dimension dynamical system is called solvable if its state variables can be partitioned into $m$ groups such that the derivatives of the variables in the $i$th group are linear in themselves, but possibly nonlinear in the variables from the $1$-st to $i-1$th groups.
-The three families of nonlinear solvable vector fields under consideration are: the matrices corresponding to the linear parts of any vector field in the first family are nilpotent; the matrices corresponding to the linear parts of any vector in the second family are only with real eigenvalues; the matrices corresponding to the linear parts of any vector field in the third family are only with pure imaginary eigenvalues.
-The experimental results indicate the efficiency of our approach."
+Computing the reachable sets of differential equations is difficult, although computing the reachable sets of finite state machines is well developed.
+Hence, it is not surprising that the reachability of most of hybrid systems is undecidable.
+In this paper, we identify a family of vector fields and show its reachability problem is decidable.
+The family consists of all vector fields whose state parts are linear, while input parts are non-linear, possibly with exponential expressions.
+Such vector fields are commonly used in practice.To the best of our knowledge, the family is one of the most expressive families of vector fields with a decidable reachability problem.The decidability is achieved by proving the decidability of the extension of Tarski's algebra with some specific exponential functions, which has been proved by Strzeboński.
+In this paper, we propose another decision procedure, which is more efficient when all constraints are open sets.
+The experimental results indicate the efficiency of our approach, even better than existing approaches based on approximation and numeric computation in general."

 tags:
   - differential dynamics